 Some waste haulers are not customers of the MCRC.
 Customers should contact their hauler to confirm what is accepted and how recycling bins should be prepared.

 The MCRC “Blue Box” Recycling/Recovery Program

 The following commingled and paper materials should be placed in your recycling box and taken to the curb before 6:30 a.m. on your regular trash collection day.
 If high winds are forecast on your collection day, please delay recycling.
 White goods (major appliances) are also required to be recycled by Monroe County law--contact your waste hauler for details.

 Only the materials listed below are accepted for recycling/recovery.
 All containers should be clean.
 Please do not separate the types of containers using plastic grocery bags—they should all be mixed together.
 Labels are accepted.

 - Metal Food and Beverage Cans: attached lids are accepted.

 - License Plates: defaced

 - Metal Pots, Pans and Aluminum Foilware

 - EMPTY Aerosol Cans: with attached caps.
 NO pesticides or spray paints.

 - Plastic Containers and Items (#s 1 through 7): recycle attached caps, spray pumps and lids.
 Examples of plastic items not accepted curbside: styrofoam*, empty prescription bottles*, pesticide containers CD cases, plasticware, clamshell or blister packaging, bulky items* and bags or filmy product wrapping. *The ecopark will accept certain of these items.
 Click here for details.

-- Glass Food and Beverage Bottles, Jugs and Jars: remove and recycle all lids and caps.
+- Glass Food and Beverage Bottles, Jugs and Jars: recycle attached lids and caps.
 No drinking glasses, window glass, pyrex, light bulbs, etc.

 - Gable Top (Milk and Juice) Cartons and Drink/Soup Boxes: remove and throw away plastic straws; recycle attached caps.

 Paper items may be kept together by using a brown paper bag (do not use plastic bags).
 Almost any kind of clean paper product can be placed in the recycling bin (NO soiled papers, paper toweling or wet paper).